webdevtodayjason/claude-hooks/README.md

 Edit `~/.claude/settings.json` and remove or comment out the specific hook entry.

 ### Add Custom Hooks
+See our comprehensive [Developing Custom Hooks Guide](docs/developing-custom-hooks.md) for detailed instructions.

+Quick start:
 1. Create a Python script in `~/.claude/hooks/`
 2. Make it executable: `chmod +x your-hook.py`
 3. Add it to the appropriate section in `settings.json`